Lockheed EC-121 Warning Star: USN

 WV-2s, redesignated EC-121s in 1962, served from 1954 to 1965 in two "barrier" forces, one off each coast of the North American continent.
 The barrier forces consisted of five surface picket stations each manned by radar destroyer escorts and an air wing of WV-2s/EC-121s that patrolled the picket lines at 1,000–4,000 m (3,000–12,000 ft) altitude in 6- to 20-hour missions.
 Their objective was to extend early warning coverage against surprise Soviet bomber and missile attacks as an extension of the DEW Line.

 In April 1954, the first Lockheed Super Constellation (Model 1049C), WV-2 BuNo.
 128323, was received at NAS Barbers Point by Airborne Early Warning Squadron One (VW-1).

-The Atlantic Barrier (BARLANT) consisted of two rotating squadron detachments sourced from AEW Squadron Thrteen (VW-13) and AEW Squadron Fifteen (VW-15) from NAS Patuxent River, Maryland and one squadron, AEW Squadron Eleven (VW-11), permanently based at Naval Station Argentia, Newfoundland.
+The Atlantic Barrier (BARLANT) consisted of two rotating squadron detachments sourced from AEW Squadron Thirteen (VW-13) and AEW Squadron Fifteen (VW-15) from NAS Patuxent River, Maryland and one squadron, AEW Squadron Eleven (VW-11), permanently based at Naval Station Argentia, Newfoundland.
 Their mission was to fly orbits to the Azores and back.
 An additional AEW training unit was based at NAS Patuxent River for training flight crews and maintenance personnel.

 BARLANT became operational on 1 July 1956, and flew continuous coverage until early 1965.
 The barrier was shifted to cover the approaches between Greenland, Iceland, and the United Kingdom (GIUK) barrier in June 1961.
 Aircraft from Argentia were staged through NAS Keflavik, Iceland, to extend coverage times.